 Three ways to access messages

-Let’s now look what happens to a message inside flespi and how to access it.
+Let’s now look at what happens to a message inside flespi and how to access it.
 On the diagram below you can see various access methods and stages they work on:

 Basically, there are three different ways to access a message in flespi: